cliou/Brick-Breaker/README.md

 Context and date
 10/8/2022

-Description
+## Description
+Colorful and shining

 ## Implementation
-Which features you included
+Colors and fireworks

 ## References
 None